hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements/System-Requirements-Public.md

 ## Java Virtual Machine size

-For Mainnet and testnets, the minimum Java Virtual Machine (JVM) memory requirement is 8GB.
+For Mainnet and testnets, the minimum Java Virtual Machine (JVM) memory requirement is 8 GB.

 JVM memory requirements are highest when syncing, but will reduce after the node is synchronized to the chain head.
 Monitor your system to determine your actual JVM memory needs.